American Family Field

 A sign outside American Family Field denotes the shuttle and taxi pickup location

 Taxis, if available, pick up patrons after the game near Helfaer Field, just behind the bar shuttles.
 But there’s no guarantee that there will be any taxis at the taxi stand, which is probably why Uber and Lyft exist in the first place.
-So we would suggest sticking with rideshares, especially since they depart from a dedicated parking lot that is away from the rest of the gameday traffic.
+So we would suggest sticking with rideshares, especially since they depart from a dedicated parking lot.

 Walking